 * The percentage refers to all the main fibres (shell, filling, lining), which must consist of at least 80% sustainable materials.

-- Rated ‘Good’ in a brand performance check by the Fair Wear Foundation
+- Rated “GOOD” in the brand performance check of the Fair Wear Foundation 2021

 - Developing a policy statement concerning human rights

-- Introduction of the FWF complaints procedure for workers
+- Introduction of the Fair Wear complaints procedure for workers